Putting Together Your Down Payment

-Ask for a gift from your family.
-First-time homebuyers are sometimes lucky enough to receive down payment assistance from caring parents and other family members who are willing to help them get into their own home.
-Your family members may be pleased to help you reach the milestone of owning your first home.
+Ask for help from generous family members.
+Many homebuyers somtimes get down payment assistance from gracious family members who are prepared to help them get into their own home.
+Your family members may be inclined to help you reach the goal of owning your own home.

 - FHA mortgage loans

-The Federal Housing Administration (FHA), which is inside the U.S. Department of Housing and Urban Development (HUD), plays an important part in assisting low and moderate-income buyers get mortgages.
-Part of the U.S. Department of Housing and Urban Development(HUD), FHA (Federal Housing Administration) helps individuals get
+The Federal Housing Administration (FHA), a part of the U.S. Department of Housing and Urban Development (HUD), plays an important part in helping low to moderate-income individuals qualify for mortgage loans.
+Part of the United States Department of Housing and Urban Development(HUD), FHA (Federal Housing Administration) helps individuals get

-FHA assists first-time buyers and others who might not be eligible for a traditional loan by themselves, by offering mortgage insurance to private lenders.
+FHA helps first-time homebuyers and others who may not be eligible for a traditional mortgage loan on their own, by offering mortgage insurance to the private lenders.

-With a guarantee from the Department of Veterans Affairs, a VA loan is offered to service people and veterans.
-This particular loan does not require a down payment, has reduced closing costs, and provides a competitive rate of interest.
-Although the VA doesn't actually issue the mortgages, it does issue a certificate of eligibility to apply for a VA mortgage.
+VA loans are guaranteed by the Department of Veterans Affairs.
+Veterens and service people can receive a VA loan, which usually offers a low fixed interest rate, no down payment, and reduced closing costs.
+Although the VA doesn't issue the mortgages, it does issue a certificate of eligibility to apply for a VA mortgage.